caspergrl/GT-UX-UI-Dec2022-June2023/11-week/03-lesson.md

   - [https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/)
   - [https://www.popwebdesign.net/popart_blog/en/2018/10/fluid-vs-adaptive-vs-responsive-design/#:~:text=Fluid%20design&text=It%20is%20based%20on%20relative,adjustable%20to%20various%20screen%20sizes.&text=That%20is%20why%20fluid%20design,the%20same%20percentage%20of%20space.](https://www.popwebdesign.net/popart_blog/en/2018/10/fluid-vs-adaptive-vs-responsive-design/#:~:text=Fluid%20design&text=It%20is%20based%20on%20relative,adjustable%20to%20various%20screen%20sizes.&text=That%20is%20why%20fluid%20design,the%20same%20percentage%20of%20space.)

-### Define Fluid Design
+## SLIDE 6
+Responsive design can use fluid page layouts.
+A **fluid page layout** (sometimes called “liquid” or “fluid width”) uses relative units instead of fixed units.

 - Fluid design refers to RWD solutions based on relative units and proportional widths, making pages scalable and adjustable to various screen sizes.
 Whenever the screen size changes, elements of a fluid layout spread over the same percentage of space.
   - An example of fluid design is when a UI element scales down smoothly as you drag your browser window width in.

-### Discuss Fluid Page Layout

-Responsive design can use fluid page layouts.
-A **fluid page layout** (sometimes called “liquid” or “fluid width”) uses relative units instead of fixed units.
+## SLIDE 7
 - An example: 100% vs. 1440px

 - Typically, a fluid or liquid, layout will use percentages instead of pixels, and relative units should be applied to all content, including typography.